-Professional interests include research into language assessment, second language literacy, ESL/EFL program models, English language instruction in China, and the role of English in globalization.
+My professional interests include research into language assessment, second language literacy, ESL/EFL program models, English language instruction in Asia and Latin America, and the role of English in globalization.
 During the past decade, I have worked on two major ESL/EFL textbook series, so materials development is a major focus of my work.
 I am interested in applied research that helps agencies and teachers make well-informed decisions about English language teaching.

-In addition to my faculty position at Wheaton College, I serve as the senior managing editor for a PK-12 EFL textbook series, Passport to Adventure.
-I am also an English Language Specialist for the U.S. Department of State, and serve on the National Selection Committee for Fulbright Scholarships.
+In addition to my faculty position at Wheaton College, I have served as the senior managing editor for a PK- 6 EFL textbook series, Passport to Adventure.
+I have also served as an English Language Specialist for the U.S. Department of State, and serve on the National Selection Committee for Fulbright Scholarships.

 - Descriptive English Grammar for TESOL